fshowalter/movielog/reviews/0010-the-greene-murder-case-1929.md

 venue_notes: Unknown 360p
 ---

-Disappointing follow-up to <span data-imdb-id="tt0019745">The Canary Murder Case</span> has Powell reprising his role as diletante sleuth Philo Vance investigating an unknown assailant murdering members of a wealthy family where the last surviving heir stands to inherit a fortune.
+Disappointing follow-up to <span data-imdb-id="tt0019745">The Canary Murder Case</span> has Powell reprising his role as diletante sleuth Philo Vance investigating a wealthy family where the last surviving heir stands to inherit a fortune.

 <!-- end -->